SEEC: Segmentation-Assisted Multi-Entropy Models for Learned Lossless Image Compression: Methodology

 \subsection{Segmentation-assisted Multi-Entropy Models}

-Our image compression approach is depicted in Figure~\ref{fig:pipeline}.
-The proposed segmentation-assisted multi-entropy model framework for lossless image compression (SEEC) consists of two main components: Segmentation-aware Image Compressor (SIC) and the Segmentation-assisted Multi-Entropy Models (SMEM).
+To capture the heterogeneous statistics across different semantic regions, we propose segmentation-assisted multi-entropy model framework for lossless image compression (SEEC), as shown in Figure~\ref{fig:pipeline}.
+SEEC consists of two main components: Segmentation-aware Image Compressor (SIC) and Segmentation-assisted Multi-Entropy Models (SMEM).
 The SIC module compresses the input image into a latent representation while extracting segmentation-aware features that facilitate the subsequent entropy modeling process.
 Meanwhile, a segmentation net is employed to generate semantic segmentation masks.
 Then, the SMEM module estimates the probability distribution of pixel values through multiple entropy models, guided by semantic segmentation.